Thozhar CheGuevara

-Thozhar CheGuevara is a 2024 Indian Tamil-language action-drama film written and directed by Alex A.D.
-The film stars Sathyaraj along with Rajendran, Cool Suresh, Nanjil Sampath, Alex A D, Neel Anand and Anish Edmond Prabhu.
-It was released on 20 September 2024 to mostly negative reviews from critics and was a box office disaster.
+Thozhar CheGuevara is a 2024 Indian Tamil-language action-drama film written and directed by Alex A. D. The film stars Sathyaraj along with Rajendran, Cool Suresh, Nanjil Sampath, Alex A. D., Neel Anand and Anish Edmond Prabhu.
+It was released on 20 September 2024.

 Production

 The film was produced by Anish Edmond Prabhu under the banner of Grey Magic Creations.
 The cinematography was done by Sam while editing was handled by Gowtham Rajendran and music composed by Ashwin PS.

 Release

 Theatrical

 The film was initially planned for release in theatres on 1 March 2024, but got postponed to 20 September 2024.

 Critical reception

-Harshini BV of The Times of India rated the film one-and-a-half out of five stars and wrote that "This Heart-rending Story Deserves More Focus and Clarity".
+Harshini BV of The Times of India rated the film one-and-a-half out of five stars and wrote, "Such a heart-rending tale deserved a better screenplay with more focus and clarity".